Donor-conceived births are births conceived through assisted reproductive technology (ART). This includes

-To add the birth mother's female partner to your child's birth certificate, see Add a parent to a birth certificate.
+To add the birth mother's female partner to your child's birth certificate, refer to Add a parent to a birth certificate.

 Your child’s birth certificate includes all ‘previous children of the relationship’.
 This includes those born to the mother’s female partner.

 Relationships that have ended